Sambal stingray

-Sambal stingray, also known as Spicy Banana Leaf Stingray and by the Malay name Ikan bakar (barbecued fish), is a Malaysian/Singaporean seafood dish.
+Sambal pari, also known in English as stingray sambal or spicy banana leaf stingray and by the Malay name ikan pari bakar (barbecued stingray fish), is a Malaysian/Singaporean seafood dish.
 Prepared by barbecuing stingray, it is served with sambal paste atop.
-Sambal stingray can be easily purchased at hawker centers in both Malaysia and Singapore.
+Sambal pari can be easily purchased at hawker centers in both Malaysia and Singapore.

 History

 Stingray was previously deemed as not popular and was cheap to purchase; given the enhancement of its taste, the value of stingray in markets has since risen.
 Originating from Malaysia, the dish is now also popular among Singaporeans.
-Its Malay name is Ikan bakar, which literally means barbecued fish.
+Its Malay name is ikan bakar, which literally means ‘barbecued fish’.

 Ingredients

 The sambal paste served with the stingray is made up of spices (sometimes including belachan), Indian walnuts, and shallots.
 Other ingredients may include garlic, sugar, Chinese parsley, or raw peanuts.
 The paste is then spread on top of stingray fins, preferably fresh ones.
 In addition, female ones are preferred to male ones.
 White fish is in some instances used as an alternative, usually when stingray cannot be found.
 Flavor enhancers include white pepper or salt.
 Other recipes involve small amounts of brandy and olive oil.
 The dish is commonly accompanied with lime or lemon.